increase24/fatigue-sensitivity-USEMG/ReadMe.md

 # Fatigue-sensitivity Comparison of sEMG and A-mode Ultrasound based Hand Gesture Recognition

-This is an official pytorch implementation of [Fatigue-sensitivity Comparison of sEMG and A-mode Ultrasound based Hand Gesture Recognition](https://ieeexplore.ieee.org/document/9585400)
+This is an official implementation of [Fatigue-sensitivity Comparison of sEMG and A-mode Ultrasound based Hand Gesture Recognition](https://ieeexplore.ieee.org/document/9585400).

 ## Environment
 The code is developed using python 3.7 on Ubuntu 20.04.
 NVIDIA GPU is needed.